argoproj/argo-workflows/docs/synchronization.md

 ## Workflow-level parallelism

-You can restrict parallelism within a workflow using `parallelism` within a workflow or template.
+You can use `parallelism` within a workflow or template to restrict the total concurrent executions of steps or tasks.
-This only restricts total concurrent executions of steps or tasks within the same workflow.
+(Note that this only restricts concurrent executions within the same workflow.)

 Examples: